retayned/retayned-app/docs/DEBT_LEDGER.md

 2. Server-side writers use profile-tz for both `completed_on` and `occurrence_date` (deliberate divergence from the app's device/profile split).
 3. `other` channel: legal in the DB, unwritten and uncounted — **no integration may ever write it.**
 4. root_owner Owner's-Brief failure degrades silently to the ranker pick (console only).
 Ledgered; matters when a real org exists.
-5. Sweep/chat still carry pre-Co-Pilot AM-fencing lanes vs MCP's collapsed seat model — **seat semantics unify at the Co-Pilot build.**
+5. Sweep/chat still carry pre-Co-Pilot AM-fencing lanes vs MCP's collapsed seat model — **seat semantics unify at the Co-Pilot build.** (Jul 22 addition: `client_stakeholders` joins this list — per-uid `user_id` inserts + owner RLS will split the people list across Co-Pilot's second login unless it rides the same book-resolution as clients.)
 6. COMM_TASK_RE breadth (send/share count as contact) — owner: fine.
 7. Cross-surface repetition (four mouths, no shared told-the-user memory) — architecture question, parked; the observer/prep/nudge chorus is the symptom.
 8. Extractor/observer/chat prompts remain outside the one-law-one-home census (sweep prompt only, so far).
+9. **Payload hygiene, noted (audit Jul 22):** `recent_suggestions` ships twice (top-level + the cross_ai copy the prompt documents); `last_revenue_change` ships undocumented (usage governed by the money laws per the restore ruling).
+Token cost only; census-scale tidy, parked.
+(Rolodex field trim moved to §E — owner ruling pending.)

 ## G. Live watch